 Tree Protection Plan

-When construction or demolition activities are limited to a temporary crossing or a laydown area within 5 metres of tree(s), a Tree Protection Plan must be approved by an employee from the City's Urban Forestry team.
+When construction or demolition activities are limited to a temporary crossing or a laydown area within 5 metres of City tree(s) or 10 metres of a natural stand, a Tree Protection Plan must be approved by an employee from the City's Urban Forestry team.

 Use the Tree Protection Detail document to help develop your Tree Protection Plan.

 All tree maintenance will be completed by the City.
 Administrative fees and tree maintenance costs required due to construction or demolition will apply.